PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 `CONCAT`: SPARQL function to combine several supplied strings into a single string

 `?MONDO_0004992`: String representation of the class that will be assigned as the type of the created instances.
-Ensures that the generated URI will not collide with URIs generated for other instances.
+Ensures that the generated URIs will not collide with URIs generated for instances of other classes.
 Question mark is simply a result of implementation, and is irrelevant to the function.

 `fcb96fee01d94924abf3e25c07c109c9`: UUID generated at the start of each Semantic Engine instantiation.
 It is constant between Update Specifications during a single instantiation.
 Ensures that the generated URI will not collide with any URIs previously in the graph.